-- (a) To qualify for the Agency-designated boost in Section II(E)(3) or an RPP loan, new construction applications must commit to one of the following: - If the project is in a High Income county, at least twenty percent (20%) of qualified low-income units will be affordable to and occupied by households with incomes at or below thirty percent (30%) of area median income. - If the project is in a Moderate Income county, at least twenty percent (20%) of qualified low-income units will be affordable to and occupied by households with incomes at or below forty percent (40%) of area median income. - If the project is in a Low Income county, at least twenty percent (20%) of qualified low-income units will be affordable to and occupied by households with incomes at or below fifty percent (50%) of county median income. - (b) To qualify for an RPP loan, all applications must commit that at least forty percent (40%) of qualified low-income units in a project will be affordable to and occupied by households with incomes at or below fifty percent (50%) of median income.
-Targeting in subsection (a) above counts towards this requirement.
+- (a) If the project is in a High Income county: - 2 points will be awarded iff the project is in a High Income county, at least twenty five percent (250%) of qualified low-income units will be affordable to and occupied by households with incomes at or below thirty percent (30%) of area median income. - 1 point will be awarded if at least fifteen percent (15%) of qualified low-income units will be affordable to and occupied by households with incomes at or below thirty percent (30%) of area median income. - (b) If the project is in a Moderate Income county: - 2 points will be awarded ilf the project is in a Moderate Income county, at least twenty five percent (250%) of qualified low-income units will be affordable to and occupied by households with incomes at or below forty percent (40%) of area median income. - 1 point will be awarded if at least fifteen percent (15%) of qualified low-income units will be affordable to and occupied by households with incomes at or below forty percent (40%) of area median income. - (c) If the project is in a Low Income county: - 2 points will be awarded iff the project is in a Low Income county, at least twenty five percent (250%) of qualified low-income units will be affordable to and occupied by households with incomes at or below fifty percent (50%) of countyarea median income. - 1 point will be awarded if at least fifteen percent (15%) of qualified low-income units will be affordable to and occupied by households with incomes at or below fifty percent (50%) of area median income. - (b) To qualify for an RPP loan, an application must commit that at least forty percent (40%) of qualified low-income units in a project will be affordable to and occupied by households with incomes at or below fifty percent (50%) of area median income.
+Targeting in subsection (a), (b) or (c) above counts towards this requirement.